ricmclaughlin/ricmclaughlin.github.com/_posts/2016-04-13-portfolio-development-class-v1.6.md

 You are reading this post on [my version](http://ric.mclaughlin.today) of the website you will make in this class.

+As a little FAQ - Yes, you will need to attend all the classes - each session builds on the last session.
+Nope, I won't be offering this class on the weekend - there is way too much material to absorb in one day.
+Yes, you need to bring a laptop.
+No, you don't need any special tools for the class but you will need to complete some setup activities before you attend.
+Yes, your portfolio will rock when you get done with the class.
+Yes, every single person, except one, has left the class with a fully functional Github based portfolio.
+Yes, this class is completely free - free as in beer.

 Checkout the details of the class:

 * Github Pages Portfolio Development [Session 1]({{ BASE_PATH }}/projects/github-pages-portfolio-session1v1.6)